Ikayherce/guess_the_ai_prompt/README.md

 !['image of modal message in large screen at the end of the game' image](assets/readmeimages/modalmessagelargescreen.png)

 #### Modal window and modal messages
-Modal window at the end of game with two buttons: one refreshing the page to start again and one to stop playing, which directs to google.
+Modal window at the end of game with two buttons: one refreshing the page to start again and one to stop playing.

 ### Technologies used
 The quiz "Guess the AI prompt" has been built with HTML, CSS and Javascript.
 The IDE used has been Gitpod and the repository has been hosted in the platform Github.

 ### Design